 Scott is a guitarist/composer, specializing in fingerpicking style and influenced by Americana, Celtic and East Asian music as well as classical and jazz.
 In 2018, Scott released a new solo album “Solo Guitar Vol. 1” featuring mostly original guitar compositions, with focus on his work in open tunings and both nylon and steel string guitars.

-Currently, Scott plays guitar and tambura for award-winning Balkan/Eastern European ensemble Orkestar Bez Ime.
-In 2011, OBI won the McKnight Fellowship Award for Musicianship.
+In addition to his solo performances, Scott plays guitar, tambura and percussion for Orkestar Bez Ime (OBI), an award-winning Twin Cities band that specializes in Balkan Dance Music.
+OBI won the McKnight Fellowship for Musicians in 2011, and the Emerging Composers Award from American Composers Forum in 2012.
 In 2014, they released a digital EP entitled “Unveiled – Live At The Celtic Junction”, which was sponsored in part by a 2012 Emerging Composers Award from American Composers Forum.

 DISCOGRAPHY (AS MUSICIAN)